CIRDLES/Squid/README.md

 6) '_Topsoil Github Repository_' links to [Topsoil](https://github.com/CIRDLES/Topsoil), used to provide Concordia diagrams in Squid3.

 **Help** menu -
+1) '_Video Intro to Sustainable Software Development' shows video introduction.
-1) '_Introduction and Guide to Menu_' opens this document.
+2) '_Introduction and Guide to Menu_' opens this document.
-2) '_Video Tutorials on YouTube_' features
+3) '_Video Tutorials on YouTube_' features
 videos produced by [@NicoleRayner](https://github.com/NicoleRayner) and found [here](https://www.youtube.com/channel/UCC6iRpem2LkdozahaIphXTg/playlists).
-3) '_Video Tutorials on Google Drive_' features the same
+4) '_Video Tutorials on Google Drive_' features the same
    videos and
    found [here](https://drive.google.com/drive/folders/1PnGhJENKeN6lLJyruc8mGewiUp1DAeCX).
-4) '_Contribute an Issue on Github_'
+5) '_Contribute an Issue on Github_'
-is a shortcut to creating a new issue with key metadata automatically supplied.
+is a shortcut to creating a new issue with key runtime environment metadata automatically supplied.

 Thank you in advance for any suggestions you contribute.
 We are available for walk-throughs, etc. if needed to help convince you to participate and contribute.